DianaMihance/Manual-Testing-dedeman-ro/Project1.md

 &nbsp;&nbsp;&nbsp;&nbsp;Testing can start when the following are fulfilled:

-&nbsp;&nbsp;&nbsp;&nbsp;Implementation of the feature is done and reviewed
+* &nbsp;&nbsp;&nbsp;&nbsp;Implementation of the feature is done and reviewed

-&nbsp;&nbsp;&nbsp;&nbsp;A pull request is opened on the ticket

-&nbsp;&nbsp;&nbsp;&nbsp;QA has all required info to test
+* &nbsp;&nbsp;&nbsp;&nbsp;QA has all required info to test

-&nbsp;&nbsp;&nbsp;&nbsp;Stable Pull request environment was created

-&nbsp;&nbsp;&nbsp;&nbsp;Smoke test passed

-&nbsp;&nbsp;&nbsp;&nbsp;Testing environment is up and running

 #### &nbsp;&nbsp;&nbsp;&nbsp;1.1.3 Exit criteria defined

 &nbsp;&nbsp;&nbsp;&nbsp;Testing can end when:

-&nbsp;&nbsp;&nbsp;&nbsp;All acceptance criteria are met for a story
+* &nbsp;&nbsp;&nbsp;&nbsp;All acceptance criteria are met for a story

-&nbsp;&nbsp;&nbsp;&nbsp;Defect is fixed and the change did not break something else
+* &nbsp;&nbsp;&nbsp;&nbsp;Defect is fixed and the change did not break something else

-&nbsp;&nbsp;&nbsp;&nbsp;90% of tests are passed
+* &nbsp;&nbsp;&nbsp;&nbsp;90% of tests are passed

-&nbsp;&nbsp;&nbsp;&nbsp;No Critical issues have Open status
+* &nbsp;&nbsp;&nbsp;&nbsp;No Critical issues have Open status

-&nbsp;&nbsp;&nbsp;&nbsp;Update tests are 100% passed (update tests will not generate other new issues that impact the application)
+* &nbsp;&nbsp;&nbsp;&nbsp;Update tests are 100% passed (update tests will not generate other new issues that impact the application)

 #### &nbsp;&nbsp;&nbsp;&nbsp;1.1.4 Test scope

 ##### &nbsp;&nbsp;&nbsp;&nbsp;Tests in scope:

-&nbsp;&nbsp;&nbsp;&nbsp;The tests are ment to determine the good function of some parts of the application .
+* &nbsp;&nbsp;&nbsp;&nbsp;The tests are ment to determine the good function of some parts of the application .

-&nbsp;&nbsp;&nbsp;&nbsp;Functional testing verifies that software features work as intended.
+* &nbsp;&nbsp;&nbsp;&nbsp;Functional testing verifies that software features work as intended.

-&nbsp;&nbsp;&nbsp;&nbsp;Functionalities in scope: uppdating the password, log in form, sorting the product list, add a product to favorite list, placing an order.
+* &nbsp;&nbsp;&nbsp;&nbsp;Functionalities in scope: uppdating the password, log in form, sorting the product list, add a product to favorite list, placing an order.

-&nbsp;&nbsp;&nbsp;&nbsp;Functional testing, exploratory testing, positive and negative testing were used in this project.
+* &nbsp;&nbsp;&nbsp;&nbsp;Functional testing, exploratory testing, positive and negative testing were used in this project.

-&nbsp;&nbsp;&nbsp;&nbsp;Only Web applications will be tested.
+* &nbsp;&nbsp;&nbsp;&nbsp;Only Web applications will be tested.

 &nbsp;&nbsp;&nbsp;&nbsp;Levels of testing: